 “Our first day here the desk clerk just shook her head.
 Whether we asked for a map or laundry service or told her the WiFi had gone out, she shook her head and gave us the same response.
 ‘This is an economy hotel, only for sleeping.
 We provide nothing else, no other service.’

 “Straightforward, right?
 Then the next day, the new desk clerk was so helpful.
 She found us a map.
 She got the WiFi fixed.
 She arranged for the laundry workers in the basement to wash our clothes for a nominal charge.
 What a difference.

-"We took a local bus to the catacombs (I took a photo for you), 14 kilometers from Odessa.
+“We took a local bus to the catacombs, 14 kilometers from Odessa.
 The catacombs were originally quarries, created when Odessans mined limestone for use as building material.
 These days some 2,000 kilometers of catacombs, on three levels, zigzag around and under Odessa.
 During World War II, the Resistance hid in 10 locations.
 One of the 10 locations is open for tourists, and we got a guide to take us in.

-"The guide himself (you can see him here) was worth the small admission price.
+“The guide himself was worth the small admission price.
 He did the entire one-hour tour without using a verb.
-For example, instead of saying, 'The partisans had no electricity,' he'd say, 'Partisans, no electricity.
+For example, instead of saying, ‘The partisans had no electricity,’ he’d say, ‘Partisans, no electricity.
 Now electricity.
 Electricity, new.
-Partisan time, no electricity.'
+Partisan time, no electricity.’
 And on and on, for nearly an hour.